xtnded/codextended/README.md

 You should now have a `codextended.so` file in your `../bin` folder.

-* You can compile the debug version with `./build.sh -D`.
+* You can compile the debug version with `./build.sh -d`.

 ## MySQL / MariaDB